19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (c) all reports and particulars prepared in respect of the workplace under this Act.

-(4) Any occupier of a workplace shall ensure that such records referred to in subsection (3) shall —
+(4) Any occupier of a workplace shall —

-(a) be kept for not less than 5 years from the date the records were made or such other period as may be prescribed; and
+(a) ensure that the records referred to in subsection (3) shall be kept for not less than 5 years from the date the records were made or such other period as may be prescribed; and

-(b) whenever required to do so within that period, produce and make available to an inspector for inspection a copy of the record.
+(b) whenever required to do so within that period, produce and make available to an inspector for inspection a copy of the records.

 (5) Any person who contravenes subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

 (6) Any person who contravenes subsection (3) or (4) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.

-### Duties of occupier of common areas
+### Duties of occupiers of common areas

 19\.—(1) For the purposes of subsection (2), where a building comprises one or more workplaces, any common property or limited common property of the building (referred to in this section as the common area) which is used by persons at work in any such workplace or is used by such persons to move through shall be treated as part of their workplace.